Technical reasons to choose FreeBSD over GNU/Linux

 Of course, you also get all of these features when you run with ZFS on Linux.
 However, there is a big difference as no single Linux distribution comes even close to the level of integration with ZFS that FreeBSD has.

-Due to the tight integration with ZFS FreeBSD also supports boot environments.
-With boot environments you can install multiple versions of the core operating systems and choose which one to boot into.
-As such a boot environment is a bootable clone or snapshot of the working system.
-With boot environments you can perform bulletproof upgrades or changes to the system, you don't have to worry about breaking anything because you can always roll back.
+Due to the tight integration with ZFS, FreeBSD also supports boot environments.
+With boot environments you can install multiple versions of the core operating system and choose which one to boot into.
+As such, a boot environment is a bootable clone or snapshot of the working system.
+With boot environments you can perform bulletproof upgrades or changes to the system, you don't have to worry about breaking anything because you can always roll back and throw away.

 FreeBSD has the bectl utility that makes it easy to manage boot environments.